Human Potential Running Series

 To view our FAQ page and answers to other questions please CLICK HERE.

-NO CASH REFUNDS will be issued under any circumstances.
+NO REFUNDS will be issued under any circumstances.

-Human Potential will gladly provide runners a 75% credit via Ultrasignup.com for use towards a future Human Potential Running Series race if notified in writing to info@HumanPotentialRunning.com (not Facebook or Twitter message) 60 days or more out from the registered event.
+Human Potential will gladly provide runners a 75% credit (excluding ultrasignup fees) via Ultrasignup.com for use towards a future Human Potential Running Series race if notified in writing to info@HumanPotentialRunning.com (not Facebook, Twitter, or text message) 60 days or more out from the registered event.
 Runners may withdraw from a race for any reason during this time and receive the 75% credit providing they follow the above procedure.
-At the race director’s discretion, within 60 days up to 2 Weeks (14 Days) from the event, a 50% credit may be provided in case of injury (with doctor’s note) or family emergency (with appropriate documentation).
-No credits will be given less than 2 Weeks out from an event for any reason.
+At the race director’s discretion, within 60 and 30 days out from the event, a 50% credit (excluding ultrasignup fees) may be provided in case of injury (with doctor’s note) or family emergency (with appropriate documentation).
+No credits will be given less than (30 Days) out from an event for any reason.
 All Credits will only be good for one year from date of issuance.
 There are NO REFUNDS under any circumstances.

 No selling of entries is permitted.
 No refunds or credits will be provided for dropping down in race distance.
 Those who move UP in race distance, will be charged the difference for doing so.

 We understand that issues arise at the last minute that can prevent a runner from arriving at the start line.
 We incur most costs early on in the planning process, and this policy represents our ability to reasonably provide something to runners who cannot attend, while keeping our entry fees low and quality high.
 Our refund and credit policy is non-negotiable and aligns with the industry standard.